Doyles Room

 In early 2009, Dwan made an astonishingly bold challenge to the poker world - he would put up $1.5 million to anybody's $500K, and four-table them heads up for 50,000 hands.
 Upon completion, whichever player is ahead will not only keep their winnings, but get the original sum as well.
 The first to accept durrrr's challenge was Patrik Antonius, and while that match is currently in progress, Dwan has both Phil Ivey and David Benyamine waiting to take the "durrrr Challenge" as well.

-1. Patricia Chavira Says:
+1. Patricia Chavira says:

 Who is this kid?
 Where is he based?
 And does he only play Full Tilt?

-Add a Comment
+Leave a Comment